JabRef/user-documentation/en/collect/import-using-online-bibliographic-database.md

 ### Google Scholar

+{% hint style="warning" %}
-(Currently not working, because Google changed their API)
+Currently not working, because Google changed their API
+{% endhint %}

 [Google Scholar](https://scholar.google.com) is a freely accessible database that indexes the full text or metadata of scholarly literature across an array of publishing formats and disciplines.
 Google Scholar index includes most peer-reviewed online academic journals and books, conference papers, theses and dissertations, preprints, abstracts, technical reports, and other scholarly literature, including court opinions and patents ([Wikipedia](https://en.wikipedia.org/wiki/Google\_Scholar)).